 WSO, by means of its Friend of the Earth project, is raising awareness about the pangolin’s story, which is not well known on a global scale.
 Many people still don’t know what a pangolin is or why the animals are threatened.
 Sharing the pangolin’s story will help in the development of a global community standing in unity against the illegal poaching of pangolins for meat and traditional Chinese medicine.

 Please have a look at our webinar “Special Earth Day webinar about Pangolins & Covid-19” With Patrick Boehler editor of the pangolin reports.

 Friend of the Earth also petitioned China to stop trade in Pangolins and Dr Bray has been interviewed on the subject on BBC World Service Radio and Radio 4, Business Matters (min 18).

-We are also planning to assist and fund pangolin rehabilitation centres and studies of the pangolins’ biology, ecology and behaviour that help to inform the upbringing of pangolins in captivity as well as their conservation in the wild.
+We are also planning to assist and fund pangolin rehabilitation centers and studies of the pangolins’ biology, ecology and behavior that help to inform the upbringing of pangolins in captivity as well as their conservation in the wild.

 Call to action

 Help to halt the dramatic decline of these unique mammals by sharing their story.

 Use social media to tell the world that it is not OK to consume pangolin meat – these animals need our help.

 Sign Friend of the Earth petition to ask pharmaceutical companies to stop trading pangolin’s parts.